openedx/frontend-build/README.md

 ## Development

-This project leverages the command line interface for webpack, jest, eslint, and babel.
+This project leverages the command line interface for webpack, jest, and eslint.
 Because of this, local development can be tricky.
 The easiest way to do local development on this project is to either run scripts inside the project in example or to test with an existing project you can do the following: